How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: System Model

 \subsection{Energy Consumption Rate}

-We also aim to characterize the server's expected \emph{energy consumption rate} $\boldsymbol{E}[P]$, i.e., the amount of energy consumed per unit time.
-Specifically, we assume that the server has different energy consumption rates when it is at different status, namely $P_{B}$ for processing, $P_{ID}$ for idling, $P_{SL}$ for sleeping, and $P_{ST}$ for setup.
+We aim to characterize the server's expected \emph{energy consumption rate} $\boldsymbol{E}[P]$, i.e., the amount of energy consumed per unit of time.
+Specifically, we assume that the server's energy consumption rates are different over its statuses, namely $P_{B}$ for processing, $P_{ID}$ for idling, $P_{SL}$ for sleeping, and $P_{ST}$ for setup.
 The server's expected energy consumption rate $\boldsymbol{E}[P]$ is thus a function of $P_{B}$, $P_{IS}$, $P_{SL}$, and $P_{ST}$.
 As we consider the scenario where sleeping can reduce the energy consumption for the system, we assume that $P_{SL}<\min\{P_{B},P_{ID},P_{ST}\}$.
 We also assume that $P_{ID}\leq P_{B}$, as the idling period usually has a smaller energy consumption than the processing period (see \cite{guo2016delay,onireti2017analytical}).
+For the multiple-sleep scheme, we assume there is an additional energy consumption $P_{DT}$ to detect whether the system has a packet during the sleeping period.